Light Rail Modernization: New Low-Floor Light Rail Vehicles

 The new low-floor vehicles will provide easier access at every doorway, a spacious seating design, and large windows for better light and views.
 They will feature improved accessibility with wider aisles and areas for bicycles.
 The new low-floor vehicles will increase overall operational flexibility by providing more access to passengers with disabilities.

 The new low-floor light rail trains will only use three new Siemens (S700) light rail vehicles, since there are several city blocks in downtown Sacramento that are not long enough to accommodate four of the S700 vehicles while meeting ADA requirements for the bridge plate to land 8” above the top of the street.

-The first new low-floor train is scheduled to be delivered to SacRT in early 2023 and will begin a rigorous testing process.
+The first new low-floor train was delivered to SacRT in March 2023 and begins a rigorous testing process.
 The first low-floor vehicles are scheduled to be ready for revenue service in summer 2024.